Minimum intrinsic dimension scaling for entropic optimal transport: Main results

 \paragraph*{MID scaling for entropic OT density estimation.} We can also consider estimating the full entropic OT density $p_\eps$, defined in~\eqref{eqn:pop_scaling}.
 A natural way to estimate $p_\eps$ from samples is with its plug-in counterpart, $\hat p_\eps$ from~\eqref{eqn:emp_scaling}.
 We obtain the following result. \begin{theorem} For numerical constants independent of all problem parameters,

 \end{theorem} This result shows that MID scaling even applies when estimating the full density $p_\eps$, albeit in the empirical $L^1(\hat\mu \otimes \hat\nu)$ norm.
 Previously known bounds for the convergence of $\hat p_\eps$ to $p_\eps$ incurred an exponential dependence on $1/\eps$~\cite{rigollet2022sample}, and Theorem~\ref{thm:density_estimation_slow} removes this dependence while only incurring MID scaling.

+We remark that, unlike Theorem~\ref{thm:main_cost_covering} on MID scaling for values, MID scaling for maps and densities doesn't yet have analogs in the un-regularized setting, to the best of our knowledge.
+Developing such analogs is an interesting direction for future work.
 In the next section, we demonstrate a stronger form of MID scaling for these problems when the low-dimensional distribution is supported on an embedded manifold.